Engineering for Health

 The main focus of the research program of Prof. Dr. Werner Nahm's group is optical systems in medicine and life sciences.
 Current projects are focussing on surgical visualization and optical diagnosis [more].

 The group of PD Dr. Axel Loewe develops computational models of the heart and applies them to cardiological problems.
-We focus on cardiac electrophysiology and elastomechanics to contribute to answer clinical questions such as the genesis of e.g. cardiac arrhythmias and appropriate treatment strategies [more].
+We focus on cardiac electrophysiology and elastomechanics to contribute to answer clinical questions such as the genesis of e.g. cardiac arrhythmias and appropriate treatment strategies.
+Signal processing of cardiac signals (ECG and electrograms), machine learning, and artificial intelligence are further focus fields [more].

 News